ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 ## Therapeutic Style: Using the Modes

-Chapter Four Knowing Ourselves as Therapists one hundred five modes more often than others when treating clients.
+modes more often than others when treating clients.
 Accordingly, they develop a therapeutic style, or a skill set that incorporates the therapeutic modes they view as being maximally therapeutic for their clients.

 For example, Jane Melton describes herself as having a "natural optimistic belief in people" and as drawing upon her determination, patience, and ability to empathize and listen to clients reflectively as well as her honesty, tact, resilience, and gentleness when providing feedback and working with clients.
 Although Jane utilizes several interpersonal modes and adapts them thoughtfully depending on the unique needs of each client, her self-description indicates that she draws most heavily on her natural hope and optimism, her belief in her clients' capacity for autonomy and independence, her self-discipline as it manifests in the form of patience, her preference for listening and understanding over activity-focusing or rushing into doing, and her overall gentleness of style.
 To summarize this in terms of mode, empathizing, collaborating, and encouraging are Jane's primary modes of interaction.